 for all $\boldsymbol{m}, \boldsymbol{n}, o \in \mathbb{O}_{(\mathbb{S})}$.

-By invoking the quaternion imaginary units ${\boldsymbol{\imath}}, {\boldsymbol{\jmath}},$ and $\boldsymbol{k}$, let us revisit the (split) octonion definition \eqref{oct def}.
-The structure naturally extends to include seven distinct imaginary units, which we can explicitly enumerate as:
+To complete this picture, we invoke the quaternionic imaginary units ${\boldsymbol{\imath}}, {\boldsymbol{\jmath}}$, and $\boldsymbol{k}$ and revisit the (split-)octonion definition \eqref{oct def}.
+The structure naturally extends to include $7$ distinct imaginary units, which we can explicitly enumerate as:

-These units, together with the real unit $\mathbbm{1} = 1 + {\boldsymbol{\imath}}0 + {\boldsymbol{\jmath}}0 + \ldots + \boldsymbol{\ell}\boldsymbol{k} 0 =: 1$, form the full basis of the (split) octonions.
-Their interplay reflects the noncommutative and nonassociative nature of the algebra, while satisfying the alternativity properties given in Eqs. \eqref{M1}-\eqref{M2HH}.
+These units, together with the real unit $\mathbbm{1} = 1 + {\boldsymbol{\imath}}0 + {\boldsymbol{\jmath}}0 + \ldots + \boldsymbol{\ell}\boldsymbol{k} 0 =: 1$, form the full basis of the (split-)octonions.
+Their interplay reflects the non-commutative and non-associative nature of the algebra, while satisfying the alternativity properties given in Eqs. \eqref{M1}-\eqref{M2HH}.
 Specifically, the multiplication rules governing these units can be systematically derived from the general structure provided in Eq. \eqref{Multi-oct}.
-For the split octonions $\mathbb{O}_{\mathbb{S}}$ relevant to our study, we have the following convenient multiplication table:
+For the split-octonions $\mathbb{O}_{\mathbb{S}}$ relevant to our study, we have the following convenient multiplication table:

-Keeping the focus specifically on the split-octonion algebra relevant to our study, three complementary remarks are in order: \begin{Remark} {We observe that: \begin{enumerate}[leftmargin=*] \item{The seven imaginary split-octonion units are mutually anticommutative.} \item{These anticommutative imaginary split-octonion units can be expressed in terms of the product of the three basic elements $\boldsymbol{\imath}, {\boldsymbol{\jmath}}$, and $\boldsymbol{\ell}$.} \end{enumerate}} \end{Remark}
+Keeping the focus specifically on the split-octonion algebra relevant to our study, three complementary remarks are in order: \begin{Remark} {\textbf{(anti-commutativity and generation of the imaginary split-octonion units).} We observe that: \begin{enumerate}[leftmargin=*] \item{The $7$ imaginary split-octonion units are mutually anti-commutative.} \item{These anti-commutative imaginary split-octonion units can be expressed in terms of the product of the three basic elements $\boldsymbol{\imath}, {\boldsymbol{\jmath}}$, and $\boldsymbol{\ell}$.} \end{enumerate}} \end{Remark}